 - Chicken Broth: Any brand will do.
 The recipe calls for 6 cups and that’s why you see a 14.5 ounce can and a 32 ounce carton.
 Those two containers came close enough to that amount.

-- White Beans: Great Northern White beans are my choice.
+- White Beans: Great Northern White beans are a good choice here.
 Large, plump and perfect for ham and beans.

 - Ham Shank: A nice big meaty ham shank is preferred for this recipe.
 I like to buy ham shanks from Whole Foods.
 Seasoned, uncured and excellent in flavor.
 The meat that comes off this ham shank is superior in quality.
 A reputable butcher shop is another resource for a nice meaty ham shank.